Kong/unirest-java/UPGRADE_GUIDE.md

 ## Upgrading to Unirest 4.0
  🚨 **Unirest 4 drops the Apache Http Client dependency in favor of the pure Java client** 🚨.
 This means that unirest 4 has a dependency on Java-11.
 Unirest 3 will continue to be supported for bugs and minor features.
 If you still haven't upgraded from Java 8 now is the time!

-Due to engine changes there are some differences in behavior.
+Due to engine changes there are some differences in behaviour.
 Efforts have been made to limit these changes.
 The others are documented here.

 ### How to upgrade
 * The core Unirest package has been moved from ```kong.unirest``` to ```kong.unirest.core```, this prevents classloader issues where Unirest 4 may conflict with previous versions which may also be on the classpath.